 In fact, a recent report by the American Stroke Association showed a sharp rise in hospitalizations among men and women ages 15 to 44, while rates declined by 25 percent among older adults.

 Lowering your risk is the best way to avoid the life-changing impact strokes can have on you and your family.
 When strokes occur, fast action is critical to minimize damage.
 The window of opportunity for the most successful treatment is just three hours after onset.

 Prevention: What You Can Do

-While you can’t do anything about your age, family history, or ethnicity (African-Americans have a higher incidence of stroke), you can control high blood pressure, high cholesterol, obesity, physical inactivity, and smoking.
+While you can’t do anything about certain risk factors like age, family history, or ethnicity (Black Americans have a higher incidence of stroke), you can control high blood pressure, high cholesterol, obesity, physical inactivity, and smoking.

 Treatment: Time Lost is Brain Lost

 Every minute after the start of a stroke means greater risk of permanent damage or death.
 One of the best treatments for ischemic strokes — where a clot blocks blood flow to the brain — is the quick administration of the clot-busting drug called tissue plasminogen activator (t-PA).
 While UPMC doctors have had success beyond three hours with a special procedure to retrieve the blockage or dissolve it with drugs administered directly into the clot, time is critical.